How Much Are Most Car Accident Settlements?

 • Comparative Negligence Law — The state lets you collect compensation even if you’re mostly at fault, as much as 99%.
 Your settlement just gets reduced by your share of fault.
 In many other states, you’d get nothing if you were more than 50% at fault.

-1. See a Doctor as Soon as Possible — Some injuries show up later.
-Early treatment helps your recovery and proves that the accident caused your injuries.
+1. See a Doctor As Soon As Possible — Some injuries show up later.
+Early treatment helps your recovery and creates documentation that establishes a clear link between the accident and your injuries.
 Keep all medical records, bills, and receipts.
-These will show how serious your injuries are and how much money you’ve spent on your medical needs.
+These will show that you sustained injuries and how much money you’ve spent on your medical needs.

-2. Collect Strong Evidence — This evidence helps show who caused the crash and how it affected your life.
+2. Gather Evidence — This evidence helps show who caused the crash and how it affected your life.
 Examples include:

 • Police reports.